lightkurve/lkspacecraft/README.rst

    poetry install .

-This package will download and store SPICE kernels into a directory in your home area.
+This package will download and store SPICE kernels into a directory in your home area when you use any of the objects.
 This is approximately 1Gb of data at time of writing.
 This means that if you install this package in multiple environments, the SPICE kernels will not be redownloaded and will be shared between multiple installs.

 To uninstall this package from your machine entirely you should clear the cache of SPICE kernel files using